UO277653/IQM-QuantumHack-2025-Indra-Qubitos/README.md

 * Continuous-valued heuristics instead of binary ( \pm 1 ).
 * Learning ( \omega ) weights from data.
 * Multi-agent coupled Hamiltonians for coordinated strategies.
+* Explicit modeling of **team synergies**, allowing units from the same team to influence each other’s decision-making through shared interaction terms.

 ---